covid19supportnepal/covid-19-datastories-framework/README.md

     Main Root = Venv file for python virtual space
         - data_stories_project = Main Django project root
             - manage.py = main django code entry point (python manage.py makemigrations, then python manage.py migrate, then python manage.py runserver
-            are the three main commands to start the service assuming the above is installed)
+            are the three main commands to start the service for the first time/after every change assuming the above is installed)
             - db.sqlite3 = default database that we use to hold 'data-story' items (stories)
                 - These are fed into via a Script found in 'scripts' in the DJANGO root (NOT in the VENV root), and use the 'models.py' found in our main app (data_stories_main)
                 - So if you want to make a NEW datastory, please add to the CSV file in data_stories_main/data_for_db/data_stories.csv, then run this script using python manage.py runscript (nameofscript without ending - in this case it's 'write_db' (don't use quotes in terminal))